Esri/arcgis-runtime-samples-android/hillshade-renderer/README.md

 ## How it works

-The sample uses the `HillshadeRenderer` class to generate render new hillshades.
+The sample uses the `HillshadeRenderer` class to render new hillshades.
 The parameters provided by the user are passed to `HillshadeRender` at instantiation: `new HillshadeRenderer(mAltitude, mAzimuth, mZFactor, mSlopeType, mPixelSizeFactor, mPixelSizePower, mOutputBitDepth);` which returns a `RasterRenderer`.
 The `RasterRenderer` is then added to the `RasterLayer`.